takenet/lime-csharp/README.md

     Uri = new LimeUri(UriTemplates.CONTACTS)
 };

-// You can use the ProcessCommandMethodAsync instead await clientChannel.SendCommandAsync(getContactsCommand);
+// You can use the ProcessCommandMethodAsync helper method instead await clientChannel.SendCommandAsync(getContactsCommand);
 var getContactsCommandResponse = await clientChannel.ReceiveCommandAsync(CancellationToken.None);